uecasm/Mirality.WatchableValue/README.md

 When the change token signals a change, that does not necessarily mean that the associated value *actually* changed -- it simply means that the source of the value now considers it potentially stale, or it has generated a new instance for reasons of its own.
 For example, a file could have been re-written with exactly the same content, or with a change to content that did not affect the resulting value, or that affected some part of a larger value but not the particular `Select`ed subset you're currently using.
 You may still need to keep track of the previous value and check if it actually changed, if processing the change is expensive or has side effects.

 `Watch` assumes that tokens will actively invoke callbacks (`ActiveChangeCallbacks == true`) on change (it doesn't assert this, to remain compatible with `NullChangeToken`).
 If you want to watch a polling-only token, then you will either have to use a different method or wrap it into a new token that uses a timer to triggers callbacks.
+Having said that, at the end-use you don't *have* to actively watch/subscribe for changes, you can lazily poll (e.g. on user action, not a timer) if that makes more sense for your usage.
+But intermediate token providers should support both styles.

 `WatchableValue.Watch` is a little different from `ChangeToken.OnChange` – the latter will call your action only when a change is detected, while the former will call immediately and then again on each change.
 This difference is because it's more efficient when the value and token are calculated together.